agnanachandran/agnanachandran.github.io/source/_posts/2013-12-20-how-to-do-x-in-octopress.markdown

 Disclaimer: If you're anything like me, you may spend several hours tweaking the various SCSS, HTML, and JS files at your disposal.
 It's pretty addicting.

-A little trick I use when I want to find where a specific class's selector is declared is to use `fgrep`.
+A little trick I use when I want to find where a specific css selector's attributes are defined is to use `fgrep`.
 For example, running

 ``` bash
 $ cd sass